-As the locals say: “sorria, você está na Bahia!” (smile, you’re in Bahia).
-Bahia is also the most African state of Brazil.
-It’s the home of soul and rhythm and famous for it’s colourful nightlife.
-So if you’re thinking of spending a few days in this exciting city (and you should!), or if you’ve just landed and don’t know where to start your journey, check out this definitive list of Salvador’s must-see hotspots according to our local insider’s.
+As the locals say, "Sorria, você está na Bahia!”
+(Smile, you’re in Bahia).
+Bahia is the most African state of Brazil, home of soul and rhythm, and famous for it’s vibrant nightlife.
+Whether you’re planning to spend a few days in this exciting city or you’ve just landed and don’t know where to start, here are the top places to go and things to do in Salvador.

 The Pelourinho is a bit of a tourist attraction, but one that you shouldn’t miss.
 The heart of the old city, the Pelourinho is a veritable postcard of Salvador.
 The wonderfully restored pastel-coloured buildings are home to amazing shopping, cultural centres, restaurants, bars and live music.

 Founded in 1594 by Portuguese settlers, the historic centre of Brazil’s first city got its name from the main square in which slaves and criminals were once punished.
 In 1985, UNESCO named the Pelourinho a World Heritage site.
 It’s been a source of inspiration for Brazilian musicians like Caetano Veloso, as well as international stars like Paul Simon and Michael Jackson, who recorded scenes of a video clip here.

 Another thing you must do in Salvador is go to an Olodum rehearsal.
 The Olodum band is a traditional Afro-Brazilian group that has been around since the 70’s and is best known for their annual Carnaval Bloco.
 The group hosts shows and rehearsals year round, which will easily be the trip highlight for any Afro-Brazilian music lover.